AndresRecinos/DB/README.md

-If you want to know how we will judge the assignment, you can view our scoring rubric.

 ## Brief
 Spencer and Williams have provided us with raw product data and a repo of their front end code.
 They have asked us for help to enhance their implementation and have asked that we create an Algolia application to demonstrate this to them.